 Hair Restoration Surgery

-Recently, there has been a total revolution in the field of hair restoration, thanks to the advent of follicular unit transplantation.
+Hair restoration surgery has evolved to the point where hair transplants can be virtually undetectable, thanks to the advent of follicular unit transplantation.
 Current instrumentation and techniques have allowed us to reduce the size of our hair grafts to one to three hairs.
-With the recent use of high power dissecting microscopes, single hairs and tiny groups of hairs called follicular units can be dissected out and excess bald tissue can be removed without damaging the hair.
+With the use of high power dissecting microscopes, single hairs and tiny groups of hairs called follicular units can be dissected out and excess bald tissue can be removed without damaging the hair.
 As a consequence, the grafts are virtually undetectable and natural in appearance if implanted using our lateral slit technique.

 Patients are no longer left with the option of either accepting their hair loss or having an artificial looking head of hair.
 Today we can achieve results that look as good as your original hair.
-If you are experiencing hair loss and thought hair transplants were not for you, look again!
+If you are experiencing hair loss and thought a hair transplant was not for you, look again!
 You will be pleasantly surprised.

 The reason hair restoration surgery works is because hair at the back of the head and along the sides is considered permanent hair as these follicles continue to grow throughout a person’s lifetime, even if they have been transplanted.
 Hair transplantation is the relocation of these hair follicles to any other desired area, including the top of the head and even the eyebrows.
 The transplanted hairs, once established, will grow normally in their new location after a brief resting period of 4-6 months.
 The “new” hair will live and grow throughout the person’s lifetime just as if it were growing in its original position.
 It can be cut, styled, colored, or permed because it is real hair!

 For an individual with sufficient donor hair, surgical hair restoration is the most effective and carefree answer to hair loss.
 In the past thirty years over two million men and women have undergone surgical hair restoration.
 Learn more about the procedure.